dford-avb/dford-avb.github.io/devdocs-m1/_includes/install/ulimit.md

 ### Why to set ulimit

 Rolling back to a previous backup can silently fail, resulting in incomplete data being written to the file system or database.
-(This includes all types of rollbacks, including using System Upgrade, Component Manager, or the [`magento setup:rollback`]({{ page.baseurl }}/install-gde/install/cli/install-cli-backup.html#instgde-cli-uninst-roll) command.)
+(This includes all types of rollbacks, including using System Upgrade, Component Manager, or the [`openmage setup:rollback`]({{ page.baseurl }}/install-gde/install/cli/install-cli-backup.html#instgde-cli-uninst-roll) command.)

 In some cases, a very long query string causes the user's allocated memory space to run out of memory because of too many recursive calls.

 ### How to set ulimit

-We recommend setting the [`ulimit`](http://ss64.com/bash/ulimit.html) for the Magento file system user to a value of 65536 or more.
+We recommend setting the [`ulimit`](http://ss64.com/bash/ulimit.html) for the Openmage file system user to a value of 65536 or more.

 You can do this either on the command line or you can make it a permanent setting for the user by editing their shell script.

-Before you continue, if you haven't done so already, switch to the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).
+Before you continue, if you haven't done so already, switch to the [Openmage file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).

 Command: